fhmjones/fhmjones.github.io/_sources/jupyterbooks.md

 ## Publishing the Jupyter Book online

 Publish to your own `username.github.io` repo so it can be checked by you or others.
-The first two steps are needed once.
-After this setup, regular "publishing" is done starting at step 3.

 1. The `ghp-import` utility should have been installed (above).
-2. Set a remote `upstream` as
+2. Temporarily set the remote `upstream` location as

    ```bash
    git remote add upstream https://github.com/username/username.github.io
    ```

-3. The last step is to send the folder with all HTML and associated materials (images, CSS, etc.) that was generated using `jb build` to the `master` branch at `username.github.io` using the following.
-Do this on the command line from the "root" of this repo.
+3. Send the folder with all HTML and associated materials (images, CSS, etc.) that was generated using `jb build` to the `master` branch at `username.github.io` using the following.
+Do this on the command line from the folder in which the `docs` folder resides.

    ```bash
    ghp-import -f --no-jekyll -p -b master docs/_build/html -r upstream
+   ```

+4. Stop using that location as this repo's `upstream` by finishing with

+    ```bash
+    git remote remove upstream
     ```

 ## Notes